belgattitude/compare-package-managers/README.md

     The experimental [corepack](https://nodejs.org/api/corepack.html)
     will bring solution to this.
 Both package managers already support corepack, but there's some time before a stable ecosystem shift.
   - Yarn is very picky about strictness, checksums... it's quite difficult to abuse.
 Something that is generally preferred in the enterprise world.

 - Fast ?
   - On CI what makes the biggest different is to set up a cache.
 Simple and easy.
-    See [pnpm cache gist](https://gist.github.com/belgattitude/838b2eba30c324f1f0033a797bab2e31) and [yarn cache gist](https://gist.github.com/belgattitude/042f9caf10d029badbde6cf9d43e400a), that gives a 2x boost (and decrease co2 footprint)
+    See [pnpm cache gist](https://gist.github.com/belgattitude/838b2eba30c324f1f0033a797bab2e31) and [yarn cache gist](https://gist.github.com/belgattitude/042f9caf10d029badbde6cf9d43e400a), that gives a >2x boost.
   - It's super difficult to compare this.
-I would say in simple scenarios or whenever you deal with many different versions of the same dep: PNPM rules.
+I would say in simple scenarios or whenever you deal with many versions of the same dep: PNPM rules.
 In monorepos with a couple of 'native' deps (ie: prisma, swc, esbuild...)
 Yarn should be faster.

 - Space efficient ?
   - PNPM helps when many versions of the same library co-exists (ie: lodash...).
 It only stores the files that differs (creates a symlink instead).
 It might help in those situations (a symlink is 4kb so it gives best results if non-changed files are more than 4kb).
-So useful is some scenarios.
+So useful is some specific scenarios.
   - PNPM handles peer-deps differently.
-In some aspects it's more solid than yarn with node_modules but it does not dedupe them.
+In some aspects it's more solid than yarn with node_modules but it does not dedupe them (leading to more versions installed).
   - Yarn offers `supportedArchitectures`.
-When configured to current, it helps to not download native binaries for other plaforms (ie: amd64 + musl for esbuild, swc...)
+When configured to current, it helps to not download native binaries for other platforms (ie: amd64 + musl for esbuild, swc...)

 ### Scenarios